 What about making sure submission are legit, will those that are not be withdrawn?

 Who should POLY choose?
 Someone not being paid by a journal.
-Greg Tew ?
+Greg Tew ? – After the meeting, Greg Tew agreed to serve as the POLY contact with Darla on this topic.

 Councilor selection process—Is popular vote of the membership the best method?
 (Kate Beers)